SkilledGod/RiotGamesAPIChallenge2/README.md

 ## General Information
 This project is an entry for the [Riot Games API Challenge 2](https://developer.riotgames.com/discussion/announcements/show/2lxEyIcE).

-You can find a demo at http://leagueoflegendssarabic.com/aparena/
+You can find a demo [here](http://leagueoflegendssarabic.com/aparena/)

 The project provides statistics (pickrate and winrate in ranked and normal games) from patch 5.11 and 5.14.
 Additionally it contains a small mini-game where you play against a champion - either from patch 5.11 or 5.14.